 A Publication from Epstein Becker Green and The ERISA Industry Committee

 Epstein Becker Green and The ERISA Industry Committee (“ERIC”) are pleased to release the current issue of the Benefits Litigation Update (“Update”).
-The Update is a publication which provides four primary components:
+The Update is a publication which includes the following primary components:

-- Summaries of Pending Litigation involving important benefits topics;
+- Summary of Pending Litigation involving important benefits topics;

-- Noteworthy Developments addresses current issues that may impact employer plans; and
+- Noteworthy Developments and Recent Decisions addressing current issues that may impact employer plans; and

 - Select Case Summaries involving noteworthy decisions in benefits litigation.